Fighting machine (The War of the Worlds): Jeff Wayne's Musical Version of The War of the Worlds

 The fighting machines are described in Jeff Wayne's Musical Version of The War of the Worlds and depicted on the album artwork painted by Michael Trim.
 This version of the tripods has major inconsistencies when compared to Wells' description in the novel.
 Presumably, for that reason, it is one of the most popular depictions.

-BBC War of the Worlds Mini-Series
+BBC War of the Worlds miniseries

-In the 2019 BBC Mini-Series, the Tripods are made from black tree-like materials which cracks and breaks when they move and walk.
+In the 2019 BBC miniseries, the Tripods are made from black tree-like materials which cracks and breaks when they move and walk.
 Rather than arriving in cylinders like in the novel, the fighting machines arrive on Earth in the form of large black spheres.
 The spheres would begin to spin in a fast speed and hover above the ground shooting heat rays at any human victim setting them ablaze.
 Afterwards, the spheres burst into dust and settle into the ground where the Tripods are formed, seemingly from the ground.
 The fighting machines' arsenal includes a powerful laser which fires from their singular eye and Black Smoke which causes their victims to spew black liquid from their mouths once inhaled.